RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Preliminaries

-Unlike the traditional discrete representations such as point clouds, meshes, or voxel grids, the implicit shape representation is continuous as it represents the shape using a function.
-Consequently, we can obtain a mesh or point cloud at an arbitrary resolution by using marching cubes \cite{lorensen1987marching}.
-INR methods that use this continuous representation, such as DeepSDF \cite{park2019deepsdf}, SIREN \cite{sitzmann2020implicit}, and Occupancy Network \cite{mescheder2019occupancy}, yield state-of-the-art shape encodings and reconstructions.
-However, unlike the discrete representations, the implicit representation has the disadvantage of not providing point correspondences between shape deformations.
+Unlike the traditional methods that use point clouds, meshes, or voxel grids, INR methods that use the implicit representation, such as DeepSDF \cite{park2019deepsdf}, SIREN \cite{sitzmann2020implicit}, and Occupancy Network \cite{mescheder2019occupancy}, are spatial discretization-independent.
+Furthermore, they yield state-of-the-art shape encodings and reconstructions, which are obtained by extracting a level set at arbitrary resolution, for instance, via marching cubes \cite{lorensen1987marching}.
+However, unlike deforming meshes and point clouds by deforming their vertices, morphing an implicit representation does not immediately create point correspondences between the initial and deformed shapes.
 To remedy this issue, recent works \cite{deng2021deformed, zheng2021deep, sun2022topology} create template-based INR models that allow for joint registration and encoding.
-These models parameterize a template shape with an INR and transform it into other shapes to allow for shape matching.
+These models parameterize a template shape with an INR and transform it into implicit representations of other shapes via image registration techniques.
+Subsequently, the model uses the image registrations to the template INR to perform shape matching.